 However, in settings where the dinosaurs are sapient, it's likely that the carnivores will be on the receiving end of the trope because Predators Are Mean.
 Sympathetic herbivores may also fall under Dumb Is Good.
 The biggest exception to this rule is usually dromaeosaurs, who are almost always portrayed as neither dumb nor good — the Raptor Attack trope originally came about in an attempt to avert this one.
 Pterosaurs are also less likely to be victims of this trope, and have their own set of stereotypes.

 This trope is generally associated with older works and is becoming increasingly rare after the Dinosaur Renaissance revamped the popular image of dinosaurs, spawning the likes of Jurassic Park, but it does still occasionally pop up every now and again.
 These days, however, it's far more likely to be Played for Laughs as opposed to serious fiction.

 Compare Prehistoric Monster, which it often overlaps with, and Frazetta Man, in which prehistoric humans are demonized and their intelligence downplayed.
-Dumb Dodo Bird is a similar trope applied to dodos (ironically another kind of dinosaur, as far as science is concerned).
+Doofy Dodo applies to stupid and/or comedic dodos (ironically another kind of dinosaur, as far as science is concerned).
 Dogs Are Dumb and Moose Are Idiots are similar tropes applying to domestic dogs and moose respectively.
-A subtrope of Artistic License Paleontology and Historical Downgrade.note
+A subtrope of Artistic License – Paleontology and Historical Downgrade.note